Typsium/alchemist/src/elements/lewis.typ

 #import "@preview/cetz:0.3.4"

 /// Create a lewis function that is then used to draw a lewis
-/// formulae element around the molecule
+/// formulae element around the fragment
 ///
 /// - draw-function (function): The function that will be used to draw the lewis element.
 It should takes three arguments: the alchemist context, the cetz context, and a dictionary of named arguments that can be used to configure the links
 /// -> function